Rigid Polyurethane Foam or Hard Polyurethane

 Cellular composite PVC moldings become more and more popular in North American Market because of the features that low cost, long piece, and scratch-resistant.
 Cellular PVC moldings are only available in plain /smooth architectural moldings .
 The main profile styles are plain crown molding and trim moldings for windows and doors .
 PVC molding manufacturers develop classic trim moldings for windows and doors such as traditional cap /base set, windows trims, entry door jamb, Rams crown, back band casing, sill nose, colonial casing ect and provide a set solution of window decoration.
 The quantity -consumed 4″ trim board moldings have been replaced by Celluar PVC from Wood/MDF materials because pvc mouldings are waterproof, high density ( 500 kgs/m3), rot resistant compared with traditional wood/MDF materials with the almost same cost.

-Construction marble is a stone which is composed of calcite, dolomite or serpentine which is capable of taking a polish .
-Marble moldings are mainly used for trimming, chair rail molding, pencil molding, and some crown molding and to be finishing detail of tile project.
+Construction marble is a stone that is composed of calcite, dolomite or serpentine which is capable of taking a polish .
+Marble moldings are mainly used for trimming, chair rail molding, pencil molding, and some crown molding and to be finishing detail of the tile project.
 We can use marble trim pieces to create a finished edge on the backsplash tile, wall tile, and countertops or to frame a wall or floor mosaic in your kitchen, bath or entryway.

 Artificial marble is marble dust combined with cement or synthetic resins to make reconstituted or cultured marble.
 It is a replacement of real polished marble molding which is heavy, higher cost.
 Artificial marble moldings are not solid inside, they have holes through the whole molding to reduce molding weight and molding cost.